 This is a fun event for families with older children for this October half term in London.
 The scary attractions are recommended for kids aged 13 years and up.

-This year’s event will be running from 6th – 31st October and is the perfect way to make Halloween extra spooky and fun during the October half term in London.
+This year’s event will be running from October 4th to November 3rd and is the perfect way to make Halloween extra spooky and fun during the October half term in London.

 16. Hop-on Hop-off Bus Tour of London